srscalia/kitty_kard_backend/README.md

 Just for fun.
 Test your memory and see how quickly you can match the kitty kards!

 The **Kitty Kard Matching Game** times users as they select pairs of cards to match.
 There are 16 cards or 8 pairs of cats to match to end the game.
 At the end see where you stand on the scoreboard.
 ## Getting Started

-To run this app on your local machine you must have the frontend and backend repos.
+This is the backend repository for this project.
+To run this app on your local machine you must have both the frontend and backend repos.
 For frontend instructions, see frontend repo [README.md](https://github.com/srscalia/kitty_kard_frontend).
+For backend instructions, see the following:
-Clone this repo down to your local machine.
-In the repository, run `rails db:create && rails db:migrate`.
-Then run `rails s`.
+1. Clone this repo down to your local machine.
+2. In the repository, run `rails db:create && rails db:migrate`.
+3. Run `rails s`.

 These instructions will get you a copy of the backend for the project up and running on your local machine for development purposes.

 ### Prerequisites